stoffee/csp-k8s-hcp/README.md

    The automation can optionally include automatic generation of diagrams from HCL or resource created in the cloud.

+   A sample application with a UI (such as HashiCups) is used to show how to replace static (unsecure long-term) passwords with dynamically created ones for use during a short window of time.
+We show how to arrange for PostgreSQL database to create temporary database credentials for distribution using HashiCorp's unique "AppRole" authentication method from a Vault one-time access Cubbyhole.

+   Output from runs include the Vault service URL and credential token.

-7. <a href="#ConfirmHCP">Confirm HCP</a> and <a href="#ConfirmAWSGUI">Confirm resources in AWS GUI</a>.
+7. Use the cloud console GUI to <a href="#ConfirmHCP">Confirm HCP</a> and <a href="#ConfirmAWSGUI">Confirm resources in AWS GUI</a>.

+   WARNING: Do not make changes using the cloud GUI, which creates <strong>drift</strong> from configurations defined.

-8. <a href="#AccessVaultURL">Obtain Vault GUI URL</a> to specify variables used to install on application developer laptops a Vault client and other utilities.
-For example, one <strong>workflow</strong> can install and run a local Jupyter server program with Docker for use in demonstrating CLI commands exercising Vault.
+8. <strong>Install</strong> on application developer laptops CLI (Command Line Interface), SSH (Secure Shell), and other utilities that include a Vault client to cache secrets.
+A local Jupyter server program with Docker can be installed for use in demonstrating commands exercising Vault and Consul.

+9. Ensure there is adequate backup capability by testing procedures to restore from archives.
+This is also a good time to measure MTTR and practice Incident Management.

-   Access Vault instance several ways to test connection to the
+10. <a href="#AccessVaultURL">Obtain Vault GUI URL</a> and credentials to Vault and Consul running within Kubernetes.
+Access Vault instance several ways to test connection to the:
    * <a href="#VaultMenu">View the Vault Admin menu</a> UI.
    * <a href="#AccessVaultCLI">Access Vault using CLI</a>
    * <a href="#AccessVaultAPI">Access Vault API programming</a>